WAHVZ/Registration-Management-System/README.md

 💡 Tip: On Windows, you can also open the folder in VS Code, open the terminal (Ctrl+), and run python Visitors.py`.
 ✅ Requirements
-Python 3.13 or later
+- Python 3.13 or later,
-Internet connection (for first-time dependency installation) The Resources folder (background, logo, etc.) must exist in the same directory.
+- Internet connection (for first-time dependency installation),
+- The Resources folder (background, logo, etc.) must exist in the same directory.

 ## Files & how they work
 ### Visitors.py — Main application / GUI